cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 The default directory to use as scratch space when building an ISO via Cobbler.
 This can be overridden on the command line.

-Please refer to the {% linkup title:"Build ISO" extrameta:2.8.0 %} section for more details.
+Please refer to the [Build ISO]({% link manuals/2.8.0/3/2/6_-_Build_ISO.md %}) section for more details.

 ### cheetah_import_whitelist
 * **type:** Array of Strings